axshen/SKA-SDC2-SoFiA/README.md

 ## Overview

 This reporsitory contains information, scripts and setup files in relation to the participation of team “SoFiA” in the [SKA Science Data Challenge 2](https://sdc2.astronomers.skatelescope.org/) which closed on 31 July 2021.
-Our team used the **Source Finding Application** (SoFiA) development version 2.3.1, dated 22 July 2021, which is available for download from [GitHub](https://github.com/SoFiA-Admin/SoFiA-2/tree/11ff5fb01a8e3061a79d47b1ec3d353c429adf33).
+Our team used the **Source Finding Application** ([SoFiA](https://github.com/SoFiA-Admin/SoFiA-2/)) development version 2.3.1, dated 22 July 2021, which is available for download from [GitHub](https://github.com/SoFiA-Admin/SoFiA-2/tree/11ff5fb01a8e3061a79d47b1ec3d353c429adf33).
+The purpose of this repository is to provide a copy of the SoFiA setup files used in the SDC2 in addition to a couple of Python scripts that our team used in the postprocessing of the SoFiA output.

 ## Running SoFiA